-Why has Tufts Medical Center created a new testing center?
+Why did Tufts Medical Center create a testing center at another location?

 Increased testing meets a number of critical and urgent public health priorities.
 First, expanded testing is a major public health priority and absolutely essential to stop the spread of the COVID-19.
 Testing for first responders and public health professionals is essential, but the goal is also to expand testing the broader public as soon as possible.
 When that happens, having testing facilities in our communities where they can be safely and easily accessed is important.
 Chinatown residents, for example, will be able to be tested right here whether they are traditionally a Tufts MC patient or now.
 Additionally, this new space, created in cooperation with the City of Boston and the Boston Public Schools, will allow us to increase testing five times above the previous capacity.
 Finally, expanding capacity is another major priority for not only for Tufts Medical Center but for all hospitals in Boston and across the Commonwealth.
 The new testing center helps to maximize usable space within the Tufts Medical Center and enables us to expand our emergency room access to accommodate COVID-19 patients.

-How will people know the testing center is there?
+How will people know the testing center was at Josiah Quincy?

 We have placed signage at the entrance, and the entrance is staffed by a public safety officer and an interpreter to help direct people to their correct destination.
 Additionally, we are handing out fact sheets to people as they walk by that have been shared widely with our community partners.

 Why the Josiah Quincy School, why not an open area, or an area internal to the Medical Center?